Learn how versiondog can Assist with Continuous Improvement and Quality Management in the Automotive Industry

 How did the IATF 16949:2016 international standard come to be?

-Prior to this, changes made to standards of the automotive industry were carried out according to a large number of disparate national and international norms and standards.
+Prior to the IATF 16949:2016 standard, changes made to standards of the automotive industry were different from nation to nation.
 The task of harmonizing these norms necessitated an inordinate amount of communication and coordination between the various suppliers and producers.
-It wasn’t until new far-reaching norms were introduced and established that a solution was found.
-With the primary aim of establishing a global QMS standard—that took into consideration the complexity inherent to the supply chain of the automotive sector—an international task force, comprised of the leading automotive manufacturers and their trade associations from around the world, was formed.
-This task force is known as the International Automotive Task Force (IATF) (Die IATF 16949, P.Strompen, 2017, S.7,11).
-The task force was formed in order to provide “a common set of techniques and methods for common product and process development for automotive manufacturing worldwide” (IATF 16949:2016, 1. edition, p.7).
-All those involved in the supply chain had until September 2018 to complete this transition.
-In doing so they had to define their customer requirements, so as to ensure that these expectations continued to be addressed, met and even surpassed.
-Ensuring consistent, good quality products and services that meet expectations and enhance customer satisfaction is an important factor when it comes to guaranteeing market competitiveness.
+It wasn’t until new, far-reaching norms were introduced and established that a solution was found.
+With the primary aim of establishing a global QMS standard, one that took into consideration the complexity inherent to the supply chain of the automotive sector, an international task force was created.
+The task force was comprised of the leading automotive manufacturers and their trade associations from around the world.
+This task force is known as the International Automotive Task Force (IATF).
+The task force was formed in order to provide “a common set of techniques and methods for common product and process development for automotive manufacturing worldwide.”
+Everyone involved had until September 2018 to define their customer requirements and ensure that the standard would meet and surpass expectations now and in the future.
+The standards set ensure consistent and high quality products and services that meet expectations and enhance customer satisfaction, an important asset when it comes to guaranteeing market competitiveness.

-To a certain extent, the new IATF 16949 came out of a change in thinking in the automotive sector, which is increasingly taking into account costs generated by stoppages, downtime, and product recalls instead of focusing on direct production costs.
-This development has played an important part in paving the way for this new standard.
+To a certain extent, the new IATF 16949 came out of a change in thinking in the automotive sector.
+The automotive industry is considering costs generated by unplanned stoppages, production downtime, and product recalls more and more often, instead of focusing on direct production costs only.
+This development has played an important part in paving the way for a new quality management standard.